stat92/multi-link-slider/README.md

             document.getElementById('composition').innerHTML = item.title // title is 'Composition 1'
         }
     }
-}])
+},
+...
+])
 ```
 To the ```render``` function add your array of datasets.
-Dataset contains the data that will replace mustaches and listeners.
-Listener takes dataset and event object.
+Dataset contains the listeners and the data that will replace mustaches.
+Listener takes corresponding dataset and event object.

 #### API